 Woody McEvers has called North Idaho home since 1978, after leaving the beaches and desert of Southern California.
-He and his brother Daren purchased the popular downtown Coeur d’Alene restaurant Rustler’s Roost in 1981.
+He and his brother Daren purchased the popular downtown Coeur d’Alene restaurant Rustler’s Roost in 1983.

-Woody's city experience started with the Traffic Safety Commission in September, 1995, where he served for two years.
+His city experience started with the Traffic Safety Commission in September, 1995, where he served for two years.
 He was then appointed to the Planning Commission in May, 1997 and served for five years.